ujuadimora-dev/house_sales_predictor/README.md

 ## Unfixed Bugs

 The app does not currently contain any unfixed bugs.
-In one challenge that had to be overcome, the performance plots on the app page which describes the machine learning pipeline, did not display.
-This ended up being due to the fact that the y_test and y_train sets, when loaded, were not one dimensional.
-Adding the `.squeeze()` method to the `pd.csv_read` command fixed this issue.

 ## PEP8 Compliance Testing